qiancheng0/qiancheng0.github.io/_pages/cv.md

 ======

 * Mar 2023 - Jun 2023: **CREATOR: Disentangling Abstract and Concrete Reasonings of Large Language Models through Tool Creation**

-  *
+  * Directed by Associate Professor Zhiyuan Liu, THUNLP, and Professor Heng Ji, UIUC Blender Lab.

+  * Investigated into the Large Language Model's ability to create useful tools to solve the queries, and devised the CREATOR framework, which leverages the model's tool creation ability through four stages: creation, decision, execution and rectification.
+  * Disentangled the model's abstract and concrete reasoning abilities and raised the models performance under MATH and TabMWP benchmarks.
+Released the Creation Challenge dataset which aims to test the model's tool creation ability.
+Proved the effectiveness and generalization ability of our method.
+  * First author.
+Paper submitted to EMNLP 2023, under review.

 * Jan 2023 - Apr 2023: **Tool Learning with Foundational Models**
-  * Explored the Large Language Models' (LLM) ability to utilize external tools in various scenarios, and formulated a general tool learning framework, in which the foundational model understands human instructions,
+  * Explored the Large Language Model's ability to utilize external tools in various scenarios, and formulated a general tool learning framework, in which the foundational model understands human instructions,  adjusts its tool-using plan through reasoning, and effectively conquer the target tasks.
+  * Contributed to part of the survey paper writing, conducted experiments and case studies under various scenarios including online shopping, cooking assistant, weather inquiry, and search engine.
+  * Contributor to the paper.
+Nature Machine Intelligence under review.

 * Aug 2022 – Jan 2023: **Recyclable Tuning for Continual Pretraining**
   * Directed by Associate Professor Zhiyuan Liu, THUNLP.